 - Students who matriculated to UVA summer 2018 or after will use the current requirements.

-- Students who matriculated to UVA before summer 2018, but have not yet declared psychology as their minor have the option to use the current or the old requirements.
+- Students who matriculated to UVA before summer 2018 (or transfer students class of 2020 or 2021), but have not yet declared psychology as their minor have the option to use the current or the old requirements.

 If in doubt about which set of requirements is appropriate for you, contact the Undergraduate Coordinator, Lisa Ishler.